-Post-scanning property values
+3.2.4 Post-scanning property values

 As described in 3.2, base implementations of scanItem() automatically read in and set property values for the component.
-However, since this is done during the first scan step, problems may arise if any properties depend on references having already been set.
-An example of this is the theta property for the joint component RevoluteJoint, which requires knowledge of the frames referenced by the joint.
+However, in a few cases it may be necessary to defer setting the property value until the post-scan step, either because it depends on component references, or requires the component structure to be fully realized.
+A current example of this is the surfaceRendering property for FemModel.

-The solution to this is to defer setting the values for such properties until the post-scan step.
-This is done by saving the scanned property values in the token queue, and then actually setting the properties during the post-scan.
-Two convenience methods, ScanWriteUtils.scanAndStorePropertyValues() and ScanWriteUtils.postscanPropertyValues() allow this to be done fairly easily:
+Deferring the setting of property values until the post-scan step can be done by saving the scanned property values in the token queue, and then actually setting the properties during the post-scan.
+Two convenience methods, Scan-WriteUtils.scanAndStorePropertyValue() and ScanWriteUtils.postscanPropertyValue() allow this to be done fairly easily:

-''' // properties that must be set during post-scan: String[] deferredProps = new String[] { "theta", "thetaRange" };
+'''

-public boolean scanItem (ReaderTokenizer rtok, Deque<ScanToken> tokens) throws IOException { public boolean postscanItem ( Deque<ScanToken> tokens, CompositeComponent ancestor) throws IOException {
+public boolean scanItem (ReaderTokenizer rtok, Deque<ScanToken> tokens)

+throws IOException {

+rtok.nextToken();

-if (ScanWriteUtils.scanAndStorePropertyValues (
+if (ScanWriteUtils.scanAndStorePropertyValue (

-rtok, this, deferredProps, tokens)) {
+rtok, this, "surfaceRendering", tokens)) {

 return true;

 }

 else {

 ... remaining scanItem() implementation ...

 }

+rtok.pushBack();

+return super.scanItem (rtok, tokens);

 }

+public boolean postscanItem (

+Deque<ScanToken> tokens, CompositeComponent ancestor) throws IOException {

 if (ScanWriteUtils.postscanPropertyValues (tokens, this, deferredProps)) {

 return true;

 }

 else {

 ... remaining postscanItem() implementation ...

 }

+return false;

 }

 '''

-Here, defernedProps is an array of the names of the properties whose values must be set in the post-scan step ("theta" and "thetaRange" are taken from the specific RevoluteJoint example).
+Note that it is often not necessary to provide a component-specific implementation of postscanItem() since the defaullt implementation for most components already contains a call to ScanWriteUtils.postscanPropertyValues().

-To ensure that this works properly, it is also important that the reference information be written out before the property information, so that in the post-scan step, it will be set before the property values.
-That means that writeItems() should be structured as follows:
+If a property value depends on references, it is also important to ensure that reference information is written out before the property information, so that in the post-scan step, it will be set before the property values.
+In such cases, that means that writeItems() should be structured as follows:

 '''

 protected void writeItems (

 PrintWriter pw, NumberFormat fmt, CompositeComponent ancestor)

 throws IOException {

-... write out reference information first ... super.writeItems (pw, fmt, ancestor);
+... write out reference information first ...

+super.writeItems (pw, fmt, ancestor);

 }

 '''

-Invoking the complete scan process
+3.2.5 Invoking the complete scan process